Phatnoir/pi-hole-wireless-reconnect/README.md

 - **Diagnostic logging** — Tracks script termination reasons via journal analysis
 - **Fallback log paths** — Automatically redirects logs to /tmp if standard paths are unavailable
-- **Cross-platform compatibility** — Better detection of system-specific networking tools
+- **Cross-platform compatibility** — Better detection of system-specific networking tools (dhclient vs dhcpcd)
 - **Log path verification** — Creates log directories if they don't exist with appropriate permissions
+- **Log rotation** — Automatically rotates log files when they reach 10MB in size

 This makes the script more resilient in diverse environments and helps with troubleshooting.
 </details>